UKCloud/documentation/articles/openstack/ostack-faq.md

 ### How do I access support and patches for operating systems that UKCloud licenses?

 UKCloud provides a repository of patches for common operating systems for customers to access and update from.
-Please refer to the onboarding guide or the UKCloud Portal's Knowledge Centre for details.
+Please refer to the onboarding guide or the Knowledge Centre for details.

 For support, you'll need to log a request with UKCloud, who will log the ticket with the relevant supplier.
 UKCloud will then inform you about any updates.
 However, UKCloud isn't responsible for the actual resolution of non-IaaS issues.